 In April 2021, the Minister for Local Government undertook public consultation on the amalgamation of unincorporated land of the Cox Daly and Maracaibo Douglas Daly areas.
-In 2022, Belyuen and Coomalie reaffirmed their commitment to the unification of the two councils and the incorporation of the adjacent land.
+In 2022, Belyuen reaffirmed their commitment to the unification of a regional council and the incorporation of the adjacent land.
 Belyuen Community Government Council will continue to seek opportunities to work cooperatively with the relevant stakeholders to ensure an outcome that provides long-term sustainability and improved community services to residents in the area.